rerun-modules/python-setuptools/docs/options/package-name/index.md

 [python-setuptools](../../index.html)

-# version
+# package-name

-version of the PyPI distribution to package
+The name of the produced package .
+Defaults to the name of the PyPI distribution

 ## SYNOPSIS

-        --version <>
+       [--package-name <>]

 ## README